manupaisable/katacoda-scenarios/01-from-zero-to-delivery/step3.md

-Run `docker-compose up -d`{{execute}} (this may take a few minutes to complete as it pulls any other docker images that did not have to be customized and built by us).
+Run `docker-compose up -d`{{execute}} (this may take a few minutes to complete as it pulls other necessary docker images that we will use but not build like we did for Jenkins).

 Now click the "CI/CD Pipeline" tab on your right, or follow: